 What is sepsis?
 The definition of sepsis is described as a serious condition resulting from the presence of harmful microorganisms in the blood or other tissues and the body’s response to their presence, potentially leading to the malfunctioning of various organs, shock, and death.

-Sepsis may begin with a blood infection, and the clinician’s treatment for sepsis most often today is initiation of empiric therapy, a probability-based approach with broad-spectrum antibiotic for sepsis in the absence of species-specific information about the cause of sepsis.
-Despite the successes of empiric therapy, it is still severely limited by lack of actionable diagnostic information, with studies demonstrating that up to 40% of blood infections receive incorrect treatment.
+Sepsis may begin with a blood infection, and the clinician’s treatment for sepsis most often today is the initiation of empiric therapy, a probability-based approach with broad-spectrum antibiotics for sepsis in the absence of species-specific information about the cause of sepsis.
+Despite the successes of empiric therapy, it is still severely limited by a lack of actionable diagnostic information, with studies demonstrating that up to 40% of blood infections receive incorrect treatment.

-Blood infections, or bloodstream infections (BSI) leading to sepsis are associated with significant morbidity and mortality, and the timely administration of appropriate antibiotics improves outcomes.1, 2 While blood culture is considered the gold standard for diagnosing blood infections, it has several well-documented limitations, including suboptimal sensitivity and long turnaround time.
+Blood infections or bloodstream infections (BSI) leading to sepsis are associated with significant morbidity and mortality, and the timely administration of appropriate antibiotics improves outcomes.1, 2 While blood culture is considered the gold standard for diagnosing blood infections, it has several well-documented limitations, including suboptimal sensitivity and long turnaround time.
 Given the limitations of blood culture, it may be more accurate and timely to use composite microbiologic data and clinical criteria in administering faster and targeted therapy to the patient.